jsoref/thorium/api/docs/src/admins/deploy/install-redis.md

 #
 # tls-cluster yes

 # Explicitly specify TLS versions to support.
-Allowed values are case insensitive
+Allowed values are case-insensitive
 # and include "TLSv1", "TLSv1.1", "TLSv1.2", "TLSv1.3" (OpenSSL >= 1.1.1) or
 # any combination.
 To enable only TLSv1.2 and TLSv1.3, use:
 #